San Diego, California

 CAIR is an equal opportunity employer.

-The staff attorney will be expected to identify, strategize and use creative legal solutions to address systemic issues affecting those who suffer discrimination in the full range of potential forums (not just litigation).
+The staff attorney will be expected to identify, strategize and use creative legal solutions to address systematic issues affecting those who suffer discrimination in the full range of potential forums (not just litigation).
+The staff attorney will be expected to prepare and lead "know your rights" seminars to educate the community.
 The staff attorney may also directly supervise the work of externs/interns in the department.

 In complying with the letter and spirit of applicable laws and pursuing its own goal of diversity, CAIR is committed to a policy of Equal Employment Opportunity and prohibits discrimination in all its programs and activities on any legally recognized basis including, but not limited to race, age color, religion, sex, marital status, national origin, citizenship, ancestry, physical or mental disability, veteran status, or any other legally protected basis.